|National Case Study Competition in Health Education|

 1. The competition will take place Wednesday, Thursday, and Friday, February 23, 24, and 25, 2022.
 Teams will be assigned a presentation time between 8:00am and 4:00PM in your local time zone on one of those dates.
 Your time assignment will accompany the case materials in February.

-2. The Case will be emailed to the advisor 3 weeks prior to the competition.
+2. The Case and judging criteria will be emailed to the advisor 3 weeks prior to your team’s presentation date.
 Advisors then distribute the case to the team members.
 ONLY the participating team members should receive the case from the team advisor.
 It is not possible for the Competition to make accommodations for the academic calendar of every school in the competition, so each school is individually responsible for the case distribution and being present at the assigned time.

-3. Advisors will receive a Zoom Videoconferencing invitation with the e-mailing of the case.
+3. Advisors will receive a Zoom Videoconferencing invitation in a separate e-mail from the case.
 This invitation should be forwarded on to each of the students presenting for the competition.
 Students and advisors should refrain from distributing the code to anyone else as to avoid unwanted attendance.
 Without the code found in the invitation, students will not be able to call in to their assigned presentation time.

 4. The case is to be addressed only by the team members.
 Teams are on their honor to follow this rule.
 While any and all resources are available to students for utilize for the case, no external assistance from classmates, faculty, or advisors is allowed.

-6. Students should be well versed in their resolution to the case, and should not “read” pre-prepared documents or presentations (i.e. do not present in a classroom and read from a PPT on the screen).
+6. Students should be well versed in their resolution to the case, and should not “read” pre-prepared documents or presentations (i.e. do not present in a classroom and read from the PPT on the screen).
 Notes for reference during the talk are acceptable.

 7. Students should be prepared to address the case using the NCHEC Areas of Responsibility for a Certified Health Education Specialist.
 The Judging Criteria document will accompany the case.